-CONTACT TWO - YEAR ONE - NEW INSTRUCTOR
+CONTACT TWO - NEW INSTRUCTORS

-Timeline: After completion of Second or Third Theme

-Resources: Theme One and Two Reflection for New Instructors, Mid-Year Reflection, Self-Reflection

-Questionnaire and Instructor Growth Plan along with Instructor Summary and Progress Report
+Method:Phone callTimeline:Following the delivery of Theme 1Resource:Theme One Reflection for New Instructors and Instructor Summary and Progress Report

-The second mandatory contact is designed to help Instructors reflect on their program following the completion of their first two or three themes and to look ahead at a classroom visit.
-This is the time to review the upcoming Mid-Year Training as well.
-Please attach the Theme One and Two Reflection for New Instructors document along with your second email contact (see the Introductory Emails Prior to Mandatory Contacts with New Instructors document for a sample email to accompany this document).
+The second mandatory contact is designed to help Instructors reflect on their program(s) following the completion of their first theme.
+Please attach the Theme One Reflection for New Instructors document along with your second email contact (see the Introductory Emails Prior to Mandatory Contacts with New Instructors document for a sample email to accompany this document).